 10. Jenga for Kids

-Jenga is a straightforward game that can be played by 2+ family members and friends.
+Jenga from Target is a straightforward game that can be played by 2+ family members and friends.
 The sole purpose of the game is to build a tall structure using the provided blocks.
 The game requires concentration and a steady hand.
 All you and your kids need to do is simply build a high-rise building without tipping the entire construction over.
-It’s nerve wrecking and fun at the same time!
+It’s nerve-wracking and fun at the same time!

 Or heck, even read a good old book!
-If you find your kids enjoy learning and reading with you, then they surely will enjoy this activity!
-We highly recommend giving Put Me In The Story a look!
-They have a variety of books for all ages and areas of interest!
-They are super educational too!
+If you find your kids enjoy learning and reading with you, then they surely will enjoy this activity.
+RedShelf has many books, and even e-books, for kids that are affordable and great for a family day in!

 Rain should not dampen your days with your kids.
 On the contrary; It should open up new ways for you and your family to have fun with each other.
 These simple rainy day activities will keep your kids engaged and excited for hours on end.